lr-m/lr-m.github.io/static/media/vr-2023-09-20-analysing_a_wireless_network_camera_part_1.35d84c8f5fd0ab999b33.md

 ## Port 6000 - Command Injection

 Another issue with the *ap_update_name*, this time its a nice and simple command injection.
 To calculate the md5 of the provided file, they use the *md5sum* command.
 However, as there are no checks done on the filename, you can just slap a '*;*', '*&&*', or anything else on the end of the filename to achieve command injection.
-For example, doing the *ap_update_name* command with the filename **test; echo hello > /tmp/hello** will create a file called *hello* in the */tmp* directory - but only once the entire file has been recieved (well, the number of bytes you gave as the length in the first packet must be sent), at that point the md5 check occurs.
+For example, doing the *ap_update_name* command with the filename **test; echo hello > /tmp/hello** will create a file called *hello* in the */tmp* directory - but only once the entire file has been received (well, the number of bytes you gave as the length in the first packet must be sent), at that point the md5 check occurs.

 ![6000_cmd_injection.jpg](/assets/images/analysing_a_wireless_network_camera_part_1/6000_cmd_injection.png)